-In addition the final reference and testimonial (Annexe C and D Supporting Information) must be completed by a Manager or Public Health Professional colleague working in the UK.
+The final reference and testimonial (Annex C and D) should be completed by a Manager or Public Health Professional colleague working in the UK.

 As a public health practitioner, you should also see yourself on, and be keen to pursue, a public health career pathway.